CoShared-NikkiPetersen/swes-takehome-challenge/README.md

 Although I was able to complete most of the specs for this project, there are some small bugs.
 These are tasks I will complete when I have some spare time.
- * When adding an employee, the UI should refresh
+ * When adding an employee, the UI should refresh (does go to db, but doesn't reflect in the UI)
- * When deleting an employee, the UI should refresh
+ * When deleting an employee, the UI should refresh (does go to db, but doesn't reflect in the UI)
  * Calculating total rent for a building proved shockingly difficult.
 I think it's a Vue thing, so I'll dive into learning why I couldn't update that value.
  * I made some decisions about where in the UI some functionality would live, which may or may not be how it was intended